 The section for the Music Player describes how you may play music files that you may have stored on a computer connected to your network.
-The use of Shared Media (using UPnP) is explained.
+The use of Shared Media (using UPnP) and USB playback is explained.

 The Spotify Connect section explains the use of the radio in conjunction with the Spotify internet based music streaming service.